 One of my favorite features of the Norwegian Escape is the two story ropes course.
 Both the Princess and I explored this outdoor feature on day 3, and I returned again on day 5 for more climbing and balancing fun.
 Note, only wearable cameras are allowed on the ropes course.

-Heading down one deck on this Norwegian Escape Photo Tour, deck 17 is full of great venues including Spice H20 at the aft of the ship.
+Deck 17 is full of great venues including Spice H20 at the aft of the ship.
 During the day, this adult only area offers some great sun, a bar, and the grotto, a unique water feature that lets you cool off without having to hop in the pool.

 Heading forward from Spice H2O, you pass the teen lounge, which is adjacent to the Video Arcade.
 There are actually also arcade style games in O’Sheehan’s Pub on deck 7.

-Perhaps one of our favorite spots on the Norwegian Escape was Margaritaville.
+Perhaps one of our favorite spots on Norwegian Escape was Margaritaville.
 We grabbed a few midday snacks here as well as some drinks from the Chill Bar.
 Even if you do not want to eat here, you can use the Ultimate Beverage Package at the Chill Bar to get one of the signature boat drinks or margaritas.
 The drinks and food are quite addictive!

 To get to the front of the ship on deck 17 from Margaritaville, you pass the small jogging track.
 Even though this is supposed to “close” during the day, you will find people using it to workout throughout the morning and afternoon.

-Now that you are mid ship you will find deck chairs on both starboard and port side.
+Now that you are mid-ship, you will find deck chairs on both starboard and port side.
 These are highly coveted and fill-up fast as they provide you with a nice view of the pools and some great sun.

 This is where a lot of the action happens.
 Forward on Deck 16 is home to the Pulse fitness center.
 Besides walking through this venue a few times to get to the spa, the Princess and I did not utilize any of the equipment.